Last Updated on by

 - Highest Point: 6,275 feet

-- Trail Condition: Packed sand and paved trail
+- Trail Conditions: Packed sand and paved trail

 Considerations for Hiking the Lam Watah Historic Trail through Rabe Meadows: